JLBicho/follow_closer_object/README.md

 # follow_closer_object
 ROS node to follow the closer object using data from scan

-# Tested in TurtleBot3 Burger
+# Description
+Moves to the point of the closest scan range

+# ROS Version
+Kinetic

+# Files